-- 1/2 cup powdered sugar
+- ½ cup powdered sugar

-- 1/2 teaspoon vanilla
+- ½ teaspoon vanilla

-- 25 filled chocolate wafer cookies like Oreos
+- 25 filled chocolate wafer cookies (like Oreos)

-- 5 Tablespoons salted butter melted
+- 5 Tablespoons salted butter (melted)

 - 1 cup grill roasted pumpkin puree

-- 8 oz cream cheese softened
+- 8 ounces cream cheese (softened)

-- 1/2 cup sugar
+- ½ cup sugar

 - 1 teaspoon pumpkin pie spice

-- 1/2 teaspoon freshly grated nutmeg
+- ½ teaspoon freshly grated nutmeg

-- 8 oz stabilized whipped cream
+- 8 ounces stabilized whipped cream

-- 4-5 additional chocolate cookies, crushed as a garnish
+- 4-5 additional chocolate cookies, crushed (as a garnish)

-- Once the gelatin is set, place the bowl in the microwave and heat until gelatin turns to liquid, about 10 seconds.
+- Make the whipped cream.
+Once the gelatin is set, place the bowl in the microwave and heat until gelatin turns to liquid, about 10 seconds.
 Using the whisk attachment on your stand mixer or your electric beaters, start beating cream.
 Beat your cream and sugar mixture for about 1 minute and then slowly pour in the melted gelatin with the mixer on high.
 Continue beating the cream until you reach medium-stiff peaks.

-- Remove 1/2 cup of the whipped cream to use as part of the topping and set aside.
+- Assemble the cheesecake.
+Remove 1/2 cup of the whipped cream to use as part of the topping and set aside.
 Add the pumpkin puree, spices, sugar, and cream cheese to the mixing bowl.
 Beat until fully combined.
 Pour the filling mixture into the prepared pie crust.
 Use a spoon or spatula to spread the remaining whipped cream on top of the pie and garnish with the extra crushed cookies.